pwoloszyn/MinLang/README.md

 out x \n
 inc x
 step -4
-will output the numbers 0 to 9, if not for the "end" command this would loop forever.
+will output the numbers 0 to 9.
+If not for the "end" command this would loop forever.